kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 def tObj = TestObjectFactory.byXPath("a_Make Appointment", '//a[@id='btn-make-appointment']')
 ```

-I personally prefer writing locators (XPath, CSS Selectors) manually in the code; I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html)  to write correct locators.
-So usually I take the Style C. But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) tool does not support the Style C. Therefore the tool is not useful for me.
+I usually take the Style C because I prefer writing locators (XPath, CSS Selectors) manually in the code; I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) to write correct locators.
+But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) tool does not support the Style C. So the tool is not useful for me.
+[This post](https://forum.katalon.com/t/no-way-to-know-which-object-in-repository-is-being-used-in-scripts/51669/7) mentioned that the tool is designed for the common users.
+I would accept that.
+I agree that the Style C is not common.

-I accept that, as [this post](https://forum.katalon.com/t/no-way-to-know-which-object-in-repository-is-being-used-in-scripts/51669/7) mentioned, the tool is designed for the common users.
-I see that the Style C is not common.
 OK, I would develop a solution myself.

 # Solution

-I have developed a plugin named *kazurayam-ks-testobject-usage-report*.
-You will utilize its API in your *Test Listener*.
-When you execute a Test Suite, the plugin monitors invocations of `findTestObject(...)` and `new TestObject(...)` by the Test Cases in the Test Suite.
-The plugin can recognize all of the Style A, B and C.
+I have developed a plug-in named *kazurayam-ks-testobject-usage-report*.
+You can use it in a *Test Listener*.
+When you execute a Test Suite, the plug-in monitors invocations of `findTestObject(...)` and `new TestObject(...)` by the Test Cases in the Test Suite.
+The plug-in can recognize all of the Style A, B and C.

-When the Test Suite finishes, the plugin compiles some text files in Markdown format where you can find information which Test Objects were refered to by which Test Cases.
+When the Test Suite finishes, the plug-in compiles some text files in Markdown format where you can find information which Test Objects were refered to by which Test Cases.
 The report includes the reference count of each Test Objects.
-It includes a list of unused Test Objects.
+It shows you a list of unused Test Objects.

 # Description

 ## Sample report

-A sample report is availabe:
+A sample report is available:

 - [testobject_usage_full.md](docs/testobject_usage_full.md).